 City Weekly Newsletter

-2020 Dog Licenses - All dog licences must be renewed by January 31, 2020.
-2020 dog licenses are available at City Hall.
-The cost for a spayed or neutered dog is $23.00 and $57.50 for an unaltered dog.
-The fines for an unlicensed dog are as follows: $100.00 for the first offence and $200.00 for each subsequent offence.
-Please help our Animal Control Officer make sure your dog gets home without a trip to the SPCA.
-License your dog today!
+2021 Pet Licenses – 2021 dog licenses are now on sale at City Hall.
+The cost for a spayed or neutered dog license is $23.00 and $57.50 for an unaltered dog license.
+The fines for an unlicensed dog are as follows: $100.00 for the first offence, and $200.00 for each subsequent offence.
+Please help our Animal Control Officer make sure your pet gets home without a trip to the SPCA, and license your dog today!

-If you no longer require your Dog Licence or Business Licence, or need to update your contact information for these, please contact City Hall at 250.427.5311.
+If you no longer require your Dog License or Business License, or need to update your contact information for these, please contact City Hall at 250.427.5311.

 FREE Downtown Shuttle – The Peak to Platzl downtown shuttle is a FREE scheduled service between the ski resort base area, the upper-mountain accommodations and the downtown shops, pubs and restaurants.
 The shuttle service operates every day from December 27th until closing weekend of the ski season.
 On weekdays, for $6 return trip from Cranbrook, you can catch the KC Commuter bus for a worry free day on the slopes!
 For more information, please visit the City’s website at http://bit.ly/2DOSK6l.
 Several safety measures are in place to protect against the COVID-19 virus.
 Don’t forget to wear your mask in line while waiting for the bus and on the bus!